MadibaGroup/2024-Web3-Usability/Data/Walkthroughs/Second Group/1-uniswap.md

     - **this applies to all DApps**

+## Core Task 03

-T3.
-Conduct an operation of the web3 site that does require wallet approval, configure and sign the transaction, understand and avoid risks.
-Covers token balances, gas fees, approvals, signature, confirming transaction, etc.
+*Conduct an operation of the web3 site that does require wallet approval, configure and sign the transaction, understand and avoid risks.
+Covers token balances, gas fees, approvals, signature, confirming transaction, etc.*

 - Inconsistent warning cues when selecting a token.
 For example,searching for "usdt" returns three results.
 Only one entry includes a warning icon, however selecting two of the entries result in the same warning message.
 Selecting a malicious token can result in loss of assets (G5).